 3.2.4 Contributions should be posted on the web no more than three working days after they are received by the secretariat.

-3.2.5 Contributions received by the Director less than 12 calendar days before the meeting will not appear on the agenda of the meeting, will not be distributed and will be held for the next meeting.Contributions judged to be of extreme importance may be admitted by the Director at shorter notice.
-The final decision as to their consideration by the meeting shall be taken by the study group (or working party
+3.2.5 Contributions received by the Director less than 12 calendar days before the meeting will not appear on the agenda of the meeting, will not be distributed and will be held for the next meeting.

-3.2.6 The Director should insist that contributors follow the rules established for the presentation and form of documents set out in Recommendation ITU-T A.2 and the timing given in clause 3.1.7.
+3.2.6 The Director should insist that contributors follow the rules established for the presentation and form of documents set out in clause 2 of [ITU-T A.2], and the timing given in clause 3.1.8.
 A reminder should be sent out by the Director whenever appropriate.

-3.2.7 The Director, with the agreement of the study group chairman, may return to the contributor any document that does not comply with the general directives set out in Recommendation ITU-T A.2 so that it may be brought into line with those directives.
+3.2.7 The Director, with the agreement of the study group chairman, may return to the contributor any document that does not comply with the general directives set out in [ITU-T A.2], so that it may be brought into line with those directives.

 3.2.8 Contributions shall not be included in reports as annexes, but should be referenced as needed.

 3.2.9 Contributions should, as far as possible, be submitted to a single study group.
-If, however, a participating body submits a contribution that it believes is of interest to several study groups, it should identify the study group primarily concerned; a single sheet giving the title of the contribution, its source and a summary of its contents will be issued to the other study groups.
+If, however, a member submits a contribution that it believes is of interest to several study groups, it should identify the study group primarily concerned; a single sheet giving the title of the contribution, its source and a summary of its contents will be issued to the other study groups by the member.
 This single sheet will be numbered in the series of contributions of each study group to which it is issued.

 3.3 TDs

 3.3.1 TDs should be provided to TSB in electronic format.
 TSB shall post electronically those TDs submitted as electronic files as soon as they become available; those submitted as paper copies will be posted as soon as practicable.
+Printed copies may be provided upon request to persons with disabilities and specific needs.

 3.3.2 Extracts from reports of other study group meetings or from reports of chairmen, rapporteurs or drafting groups shall be published as TDs.
-They will be printed and distributed during the meeting only to the participants present who request paper copies.

 3.3.3 TDs input before the start of the study group or working party meeting, including documents from the ITU secretariat, should be posted on the relevant page of the website not later than three working days from the date on which they are received by the secretariat, to ensure their availability not later than seven calendar days before the start of the meeting.
 This deadline shall not extend to administrative documents or reports on events that have taken place less than 21 calendar days before the start of the meeting, nor to proposals from chairmen and convenors of ad hoc groups, compilations of proposals prepared by chairmen or the secretariat, or documents specifically requested by the meeting.
 Reports on events that have taken place less than 21 calendar days before the start of the meeting should normally be posted on the relevant page of the website not later than two calendar days before the beginning of the discussion of the item in question at the meeting, unless otherwise agreed by the meeting.